Globalstar: Collaboration with Apple, Inc.

-Globalstar provides the infrastructure for the Emergency SOS via satellite functionality introduced in all versions of the iPhone 14 and iPhone 14 Pro.
+Globalstar provides the infrastructure for the Emergency SOS via satellite functionality announced in 2022 for all versions of the iPhone 14 series and newer.
 Globalstar reserves 85% of its network capacity for the service, and previous to the announcement of the service, Globalstar invested in expanding its infrastructure, including "material upgrades to Globalstar’s ground network to enhance redundancy and coverage" and "construction of 10 new gateways around the world".
-In February 2023, GlobalStar announced it would be repaying a $150 million debt under a 2019 agreement to EchoStar, which could have prevented the Apple partnership.
+In February 2023, Globalstar announced it would be repaying a $150 million debt under a 2019 agreement to EchoStar, which could have prevented the Apple partnership.

 Employees

 The first five employees of Globalstar were transferred from the founding companies in 1991.
 Although few figures were publicly disclosed, the company apparently reached a peak of about 350 employees until layoffs in March 2001.
 However, this figure was misleading, as most of the development, operations, and sales employees were employed by the company's strategic partners.

 The company then appointed satellite telecommunications veteran Olof Lundberg to lead a turnaround at the company to serve as chairman and CEO.
 After beginning his career with Swedish Telecom, Lundberg had been founding Director General (later CEO) of Inmarsat from 1979 to 1995.
-He served as founding CEO and later CEO and Chairman of ICO Global Communications from 1995 to 1999.
+He served as founding CEO and later CEO and chairman of ICO Global Communications from 1995 to 1999.

 Lundberg resigned from the company (then in bankruptcy) on June 30, 2003.

-David Kagan serves as the current CEO of Globalstar Inc.
+Paul E. Jacobs was named CEO of Globalstar on Aug.
+29, 2023, replacing David Kagan.